-In his swansong Test against the West Indies that wrapped up Friday (12 July), Anderson, 41, was still swinging the ball at a decent pace, scalping four wickets overall, at Lord’s.
+In his swansong Test against the West Indies that wrapped up on 12 July this year, Anderson, 41, was still swinging the ball at a decent pace, scalping four wickets overall, at Lord’s.
 This is the same venue where he made his Test debut in May 2003.

 Now, so much water has flown down the River Thames since then.
 The game of cricket has transformed almost beyond recognition.
 Come to think of the status of the game’s most popular format these days – the T20Is – around the time Anderson bowled his first bowl in a Test.
 Well, the T20I format was still to make its appearance.
 To be more precise, it was on 17 February 2005 that Australia played New Zealand in the first-ever men’s international Twenty20 match, at Eden Park in Auckland.